Japanese Study Tips/Resources and the JLPT

 • 日本語そうまとめ, also divided by skill

-• TRY! 日本語能力試験 series
+• TRY! 日本語能力試験

 • 耳から覚える for listening (and shadowing) grammar

-• 直前対策 is a good resource for advanced levels, and is a great resource for practicing for the kanji/vocab/grammar section (which is tested in the same time block as reading on the N2 and N1 tests)
+• 直前対策 a good resource for advanced levels, and a great resource for practicing for the kanji/vocab/grammar section (which is tested in the same time block as reading on the N2 and N1 tests)

 • JGramRenshuu.org, and Imabi have resources for grammar that appears on the JLPT, as well as example sentences and community-written explanations.
 Renshuu also has resources for vocabulary and kanji.